canonical/vanilla-framework/templates/docs/layouts/application.md

 #### Status area

 The status area is positioned on the bottom of the screen and stretches over the full width of main and aside areas.
+Use `<aside class="l-status">` element to make sure it has necessary ARIA roles.
 It's meant to contain a status bar or short always-available information.
 Its height is defined by its contents.

 ### Example structure